epicsNSLS2-areaDetector/adConfigSetup/README.md

 * The ability to import a single macro - value pair file
 * Support for other architectures
 * Ability to comment/uncomment macros
+* Some command line arguments to simplify script operation.